Baby steps into the investment universe - Analytical; Part 2 of 3

 Giovanni Rigters

-· This is actually an audiobook on Stock Market Investing for Beginners & Dummies
+· This is actually an audiobook on Stock Market Investing for Beginners & Dummies.

-· I found this through Google search
+· I found this through a Google search.

 7